Dedham High School: Technology

 The town of Dedham has made a substantial commitment to making sure every student has access to the latest educational technology.
 Beginning in 2011, each incoming freshman was provided with a new netbook computer to use in class and take home at night.
 While the computers remain the property of the school district, students are responsible for them.
 As the district has a policy of replacing computers every five years, and since one of the machines would be nearly depreciated by the time a student is graduated four years later, the district allows students to keep the computers after commencement.

 The original plan was to provide each new freshman with a netbook until, four years later, the entire school would be outfitted with them.
 In the 2012-2013 school year freshmen were given netbooks, while sophomores received iPads.
 The schedule was accelerated beginning with the 2013-2014 school year, when freshmen received netbooks while all sophomores, juniors, and seniors received iPads.
 Eventually all students will be issued iPads.

 Parents are asked to pay a $100 technology fee to help cover the cost of the equipment.
 However, for students who receive free or reduced price lunch, the fee is waived.
 The program may be extended in future years to include middle school students as well.

+Dedham Storytellers

+In 2017, the Dedham Storytellers initiative was founded as a collaboration between students in Michael Mederios' history class at Dedham High School, the Dedham Rotary Club, the Dedham Historical Society, the Dedham Council on Aging, and the Dedham High School Alumni Association.
+Students interviewed senior citizens who grew up in Dedham over a series of three lunches and a trip to the Historical Society.
+They then wrote three essays: an autobiography, a biography of the senior citizen they interviewed, and an essay about how their lives compare to those who grew up in town generations earlier.
+In 2025, the fifth collection of essays, which is stored at the Historical Society, was produced.